 - The GDPR imposes direct statutory obligations on data processors (e.g. outsourced service providers, private investigators) (Article 28 & 29).
-This means processors are subject to direct enforcement by supervisory authorities, serious fines, and direct liability to data subjects for any damage caused by breaching the GDPR (Articles 82 & 83). - This is a significant change as the Directive merely requires processing to be governed by a written contract (including in electronic form), and that the processor shall carry out the processing solely on the instructions of the controller and take appropiate security measures.
-Despite the existence of such a contract, controllers currently remain legally responsible for any breaches of data protection law caused by the actions of their processors. - Direct statutory obligations imposed by the GDPR on processors include: - " Maintain records of data processing activities and make same available to the supervisory authority on request (Article 30); - " Co-operate with the supervisory authority (Article 31); - Take appropriate security measures and inform controllers of any data breaches without undue delay (Articles 32 & 33); - " In specified circumstances, designate a data protection officer (Article 37), and - Comply with restrictions regarding cross-border transfers (Article 44).
+This means processors are subject to direct enforcement by supervisory authorities, serious fines, and direct liability to data subjects for any damage caused by breaching the GDPR (Articles 82 & 83). - This is a significant change as processors currently only have to comply with the terms of the processing contract which they have agreed with the controller.

+Despite the existence of such a contract, controllers currently remain legally responsible for any breaches of data protection law caused by the actions of their data processors.
+In addition, supervisory authorities do not currently have direct enforcement powers against processors. - Direct statutory obligations imposed by the GDPR on processors include amongst others: - " Not to engage a sub-processor without the prior written authorisation of the controller (Article 28); - Only process data in accordance with the instructions of the controller (Article 29); - " Maintain records of data processing activities and make same available to the supervisory authority on request (Article 30); - " Co-operate with the supervisory authority (Article 31); - " Take appropriate security measures and inform controllers of any data breaches (Articles 32 & 33);

-- The GDPR imposes more prescriptive obligations in regard to the terms of a data processing contract. - The written processing contract must set out: - The subject matter and duration of the processing. - " Nature and purpose of the processing. - " Type of personal data. - " Categories of data subjects and - " Obligations and rights of the controller. - The GDPR requires the following mandatory terms to be imposed on a processor: - " To process data only on the documented instructions from the controller; - " To ensure that the processor's staff are committed to confidentiality; - " To take all appropriate security and organisational measures; - " To sub-contract only with the prior written permission of the controller: - " To pass onto the sub-processor the same data protection contractual obligations imposed on the processor; - To assist the controller in complying with the rights of data subjects; - " To assist the controller in complying with its security and data breach notification obligations; conducting data protection impact assessment and prior consultation procedures;
+- " In specified circumstances, designate a data protection officer (Article 37), and - " Comply with restrictions regarding cross-border transfers (Article 44). - The GDPR imposes more prescriptive obligations in regard to the terms of a data processing contract.
+The Directive merely requires processing to be governed by a written contract (including in electronic form) and that the processor shall carry out the processing solely on the instructions of the controllers and with appropiate security measures. - In contrast, the GDPR requires the following mandatory terms to be imposed on a data processor: - " To process data only on the documented instructions from the controller; - " To ensure that the processor's staff are committed to confidentiality; - To take all appropriate security and organisational measures; - " To sub-contract only with the prior permission of the controller; - " To assist the controller in complying with the rights of the data subject; - To assist the controller in complying with its data breach notification obligations; - " To delete or return all personal data to the controller, if requested, at the end of the processing; and - " To make available to the controller all information necessary to demonstrate compliance with its processing obligations and allow audits to be conducted by the controller (Article 28(3)).

-WHERE TO FIND THIS Article 28-33, 37, 44 & 82-83, Recitals 81-82
+WHERE TO FIND THIS

+Article 28-33, 37, 44 & 82-83, Recitals 81-82